 The Importance of Disclosure Placement

-Now that Google has jumped on the band wagon with FTC, you may want to take a concerted effort to place your disclosures properly.
-Google is forever updating and changing the algorithms and how the search engines crawls websites and maps the patterns and similarities that it finds while crawling.
+Now that Google has jumped on the bandwagon with FTC, you may want to take a concerted effort to place your disclosures properly.
+Google is forever updating and changing the algorithms and how the search engines crawl websites and map the patterns and similarities that it finds while crawling.

 That is exactly what the FTC says should not be done.
 And, it appears that Google is backing the FTC’s guidelines.
 That is a good enough reason to ensure that you are in compliance with disclosures as per the FTC guidelines in addition to the placement of it.